“Becoming a writer is mainly a matter of cultivating a writer's temperament.”

 Or we might be an "Occasional Writer" who painfully vacillates between richly fertile output and dry spells of tortuous nothings.

 There are writers who can, at wearisomely long intervals, write with great effectiveness.
-I have had a pupil whose output was one excellent short story each year - hardly enough to satisfy either body or spirit. the sterile periods were torture to her; the world, till she could write again, a desert waste.
-Each time she found herself unable to work, she was certain she could never repeat her success, and on, first acquaintance, she very nearly persuaded me of it.
+I have had a pupil whose output was one excellent short story each year - hardly enough to satisfy either body or spirit. the sterile periods were torture to her; the world, till she could write again, was a desert waste.
+Each time she found herself unable to work, she was certain she could never repeat her success, and on, my first acquaintance, she very nearly persuaded me of it.

 This initial empathy for the writer, this awareness from the author of what we (the reader and hopeful writer) might feel, is exceptional and, in 1934, unheard of.